u-eff-gee/utr/README.md

 Clearly, the algorithm works well if

 * the cuboid approximates the shape of the sources well and wraps it tightly
-* the angular distribution varies smoothly in the `(θ, φ)` plane and W_max is very close to the actual maximum value of `W`
+* the angular distribution varies smoothly in the `(θ, φ)` plane and `MAX_W` is very close to the actual maximum value of `W`

-The maximum number of randomly sampled points is hard-coded in `AngularDistributionGenerator.cc` where it says:
+The maximum number of randomly sampled points is hard-coded in `AngularDistributionGenerator.cc` and `AngularCorrelationGenerator.cc` where it says:

 ```
 MAX_TRIES_POSITION = 1e4
 MAX_TRIES_MOMENTUM = 1e4
 ```

-AngularDistributionGenerator can do a self-check before the actual simulation in which it creates `MAX_TRIES_XY` points and evaluates how many of the were valid.
-From this, the probability *p* of not hitting one of the source volumes / angular distribution can be estimated.
-An individual check is done for each source volume.
-If `p * N >~ 1`, where N is the number of particles to be simulated, the algorithm will very probably fail once in a while so try increasing `MAX_TRIES_XY` or optimizing the container volume or W_max.
+The event generators can do a self-check before the actual simulation in which they creates `MAX_TRIES_XY` points and evaluate how many of them were valid.
+From this, the probability *p* of not hitting one of the source volumes / angular distributions can be estimated.
+In the case of the position generator, an individual check is done for each source volume.
+If `p * N >~ 1`, where N is the number of particles to be simulated, the algorithm will very probably fail once in a while so try increasing `MAX_TRIES_XY` or optimizing the dimension of the container volume or `MAX_W`.
 A typical output of the self-check for the position generator looks like:

 ```
 G4WT0 > ========================================================================